Animenosekai/filecenter/README.md

 > This library has no external/third-party dependencies.

-## What is FileInfo?
+## What is File_Info?
-FileInfo is a simple library to make developers life easier when it comes to file management and information.
+File_Info is a simple library to make developers life easier when it comes to file management and information.
 > You just have to import it to your project! `import fileinfo`

 ### Usage